alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 ## 6. Filter PlaceDetail request

-Google after organized his new **Google Maps Services platform** introduced a new parameter named `fields` to Places API, used to filter the request and pay for only the information that you need.
+**Google Maps Services platform** introduced a new parameter named `fields` to Places API, used to filter the request and pay for only the information needed.

-This is important because more information you require more you pay.
+This is important because for each information requested, the overall cost will be higher, and by default the call to `PlaceDetail` requires all the information (`fields`)

-The `fields` are divided into 3 types ( *SKU* ):
+The `fields` are divided into 3 types ( **SKU** ), with three different billing:

 - `Basic` includes: name, address, geometry
-- `Contact` includes: webstie, phone number, hours
+- `Contact` includes: website, phone number, hours
 - `Atmosphere` includes: review, ratings

-with three different billing, therefore I suggest you filter only the fields you really need.

 **1).
 Basic:**

-This billing is use when any of these fields are requested:
+This billing is used when any of these fields are requested:
 `address_component`, `adr_address`, `alt_id`, `formatted_address`, `geometry (location)`, `icon`, `id`, `name`, `permanently_closed`, `photo`, `place_id`, `plus_code`, `scope`, `type`, `url`, `utc_offset`, `vicinity`

 | 0 – 100,000 requests  | 100,001 – 500,000  requests |
 | --------------------- | --------------------------- |
 | 0.00$ per each (Free) | 0.00$ per each (Free)       |

-The fields of the Basic category are **included** in the basic cost of the request for Places and do not involve any additional cost
+The information of the `Basic Field` are **included** in the cost of the request for **Places**, and do not involve any additional cost.

 **2).
 Contact:**